kddubey/cappr/docs/source/design_choices.rst

 engineering this project from the ground up.
 Mulling over design decisions and managing myself was fun.
 Writing tests was enlightening using pytest.
-Writing docs was satisfying (and `almost <https://github.com/kddubey/dumpy/tree/main/sphinx_setup>`_ easy) using Sphinx.
+Writing docs was satisfying (and `almost <https://github.com/kddubey/dumpy/tree/main/sphinx_setup>`_ easy) using Sphinx and readthedocs.
 Writing GitHub workflows made releases convenient, and it made my project feel way more professional lol.
 I found `ReWrap <https://stkb.github.io/Rewrap/>`_ and `autoDocstring
 <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_ for the